-• Claims may be filed any time during an active policy and within 60 days of the policy's expiration.
-The policy expiration may be adjusted if an early cancellation request is submitted by the resident and is approved by the property management company or auto-approved due to nonresponse from the property management company.

-• The Rhino bond only considers rent payments late after thirty (30) days, and loss of rent claims submitted to Rhino prior to being thirty (30) days late are subject to a waiting period or re-filing before the loss is considered valid and can be approved.
+- Claims may be filed any time during an active policy and within 60 days of the policy's expiration.
+The policy expiration may be adjusted if an early cancellation request is submitted by the resident and is approved by the property management company or auto-approved due to nonresponse from the property management company. - The Rhino bond only considers rent payments late after the 10th of the month, and loss of rent claims submitted to Rhino prior to the 10th of the month are subject to a waiting period or re-filing before the loss is considered valid and can be approved.

-Best Practice: Loss of rent claims for current unpaid months rent should be submitted to Rhino no earlier than thirty (30) days after in which they occur.
+Best Practice: Loss of rent claims for current unpaid months rent should be submitted to Rhino no earlier than the 10th of the month in which they occur.
 Further, to avoid confusion with the resident or interaction with your eviction proceedings, it is recommended that you match the waiting period to submit losses with your eviction timeline (i.e., when you file your formal eviction proceedings following your rent demand notice).